rishichop/Billboard-to-Spotify/README.md

 This program takes top 100 songs of any date from https://www.billboard.com/ and automatically creates a spotify playlist in your account.

 STEPS:
-1> First head over to Developer Dashboard (https://developer.spotify.com/dashboard) of Spotify and create a app.
-2> While creating a app make sure to add "http://example.com" in the Redirect URI field.
+1> First head over to Developer Dashboard (https://developer.spotify.com/dashboard) of Spotify and create a app. \n 2> While creating a app make sure to add "http://example.com" in the Redirect URI field.
 3> Head over to the Settings and add your environment variables as SPOTIPY_CLIENT_ID and SPOTIPY_CLIENT_SECRET with their respective values.
    **note: Its not SPOTIFY, its SPOTIPY